humanmade/altis-media/docs/image-sizes.md

 ## Using The Custom Sizes

-Once you've defined custom image sizes, there are different ways you can use them.
+Once you've defined custom image sizes there are different ways you can use them.

 You can display a post thumbnail: